 Introduction to Mobile Web Service

-Smartphones and tablets have added to the advantage of mobile web service.
+Smartphones and tablets have added to the advantage of mobile web services.
 It provides easy internet access through its touch experience.

 Business and Mobile web service

 Mobile is no longer on the sidelines.
-Business is significantly booming on mobile web service.
-Mobile commerce drives more revenue to your business.
-People spend more time on sites which are accessed through mobile phones.
+Business is significantly booming on mobile web services.
+Mobile commerce drives more revenue for your business.
+People spend more time on sites that are accessed through mobile phones.
 More online shopping takes place through mobile phones these days.

 But mobile web service access still faces hurdles such as interoperability and usability problems.

 Is mobile web access performance optimization still important?

 Optimizing a site for mobile customers can be daunting as there are a lot of mobile devices and browsers available.
 Optimizing a mobile site also takes time and testing.